Written by Hennadiy Kutsenko and Anu Nijhawan

 - it is reasonable to conclude that none of the main purposes of the asset acquisition was to increase the amount of the CEWS to which the acquiring eligible entity would have otherwise been entitled; and

 - finally, if the seller continues to exist during the particular qualifying period, the eligible entity and the seller must jointly elect to have the regime apply in respect of that period and file with the Minister accordingly.
 If the seller no longer exists, the eligible entity must elect in respect of the particular qualifying period and file an election in prescribed form and manner with the Minister.
-As of the date of writing, no form or manner of election has yet been prescribed.
+As with other CEWS elections, the CRA's FAQs indicate that the election must be retained with the eligible employer's records.

 Application and Consequences